3ipul/Riggle/README.md

 ```bash
 ./Script/build_release.bat
 ```
+These scripts will automatically build and run the project.

+**OR,**

-These scripts will automatically build and run the project using CMake and MSVC.
+**Simply open the project folder in Visual Studio.
+Visual Studio will automatically configure the CMake project.
+You can build and run the project using the built-in Build and Run options.**

 ---